ECS566 Exclusive Contracts and Digital Platforms

 6) How to account for these differences in pricing and designing important aspects of digital platforms

-At the end of the course students will have a broad understanding of
+At the end of the course students will have knowledge of

 - the literature on exclusive contracts and entry deterrence, and how the various arguments in this literature inform the public policy debate over their use